TRT Global - Turkish President Erdogan announces $15.4B stimulus package | Money Talks

 Turkish President Erdogan announces $15.4B stimulus package | Money Talks

-This week, Turkish President Recep Tayyip Erdogan unveiled a 15-and- a-half billion- dollar stimulus package to cushion the economic impact of the coronavirus pandemic.
-It includes more than 300-million dollars in cash handouts for the most vulnerable households and a rise in pensions.
-There's plenty of relief on the cards for companies as well.. and tax and social security payments have also been deferred for the retail, steel, automotive and other sectors.
-Alican Ayanlar has the details. #Turkey #Coronavirus #EconomicMeasures
+Turkish President Recep Tayyip Erdogan has unveiled a 15-and- a-half billion- dollar stimulus package to cushion the economic impact of the coronavirus pandemic.
+This includes more than 300-million dollars in cash handouts for the most vulnerable households and a rise in pensions.
+There's plenty of relief on the cards for companies as well.
+They'll be able to delay loan repayments to banks by up to three months.. and tax and social security payments have also been deferred for the retail, steel, automotive and other sectors.
+The measures have been announced less than a day after the country reported its first death from the coronavirus.
+Alican Ayanlar has the details.
+For more, we spoke to our Diplomatic Correspondent Andrew Hopkins who is in Ankara. #Retail #Turkey #Coronavirus

 Turkish President Erdogan announces $15.4B stimulus package | Money Talks